stephin007/banner_generator/README.md

 # Social Media Banner Generator

+💡Please leave a star ⭐️ if you found this useful💡

 ## Description

 This is a simple react app which takes in text , background color and text color as input and generates a banner image as per the user's liking.